 With all the issues mentioned above, people seem to think crime will solve their problems and unfortunately, it won’t but this shouldn’t discourage you from visiting the country.
 You just need to be a smart traveler.

 Is it safe to travel to South Africa?
 According to the South Africa Travel Advisory on the USA government website, visitors must exercise caution in South Africa due to crime, civil unrest, and drought.
-The British government doesn’t seem to think South Africa is dangerous either, however they do advice citizens to exercise caution.
+The British government doesn’t seem to think South Africa is dangerous either, however they do advise citizens to exercise caution.

 We have never had any terrorist threats or natural disasters.

 The government is tackling the issue by SLOWLY introducing new laws, A white lady was jailed for using racist slurs (March 2018) and the old South Africa (Apartheid flag) has been banned (new law introduced in August 2019).
 The race issue is sensitive but most people get along.